Irisalva Moita

-Irisalva Moita (19242009) was a Portuguese archaeologist and museum conservator and curator.
+Irisalva Moita (1924–2009) was a Portuguese archaeologist and museum conservator and curator.

 Early life

 Irisalva Constância de Nóbrega Nunes Moita was born on 21 May 1924, in Sá da Bandeira (now Lubango), Portuguese Angola.
-When she was young her family moved to the Portuguese capital of Lisbon.
+When she was 20 she moved to the Portuguese capital of Lisbon to pursue her studies.
 There she graduated in 1949 in Historical and Philosophical Sciences.
 One of her first interests was in archaeology and from the early 1950s, she obtained a research scholarship from the archaeology section of the Instituto de Alta Cultura (High Culture Institute), a body set up by the Ministry of Education of the authoritarian Estado Novo regime to develop and improve artistic culture, scientific research and cultural relations with other countries, as well as to disseminate the Portuguese language and culture.
 The scholarship would last two decades, with Moita being involved in several archaeological investigations and excavations, beginning with a study of the Portuguese dolmen culture, such as the Dolmen of Cunha Baixa near Viseu and the Dolmen of Carapito I in the Guarda District, as well as other sites in the Alentejo region.